process-engine/procese_engine_runtime/README.md

 There are various other parameters you can provide at startup:

-- `NO_HTTP`: Providing this flag will disable all http endpoints of the ProcessEngine.
+- `NO_HTTP`: Providing this flag will disable all HTTP endpoints of the ProcessEngine.
-  This can be useful, if you are embedding the ProcessEngine into another application and you do not intend for the ProcessEngine to expose its own http routes
+  This can be useful if you are embedding the ProcessEngine into another application and you do not intend for the ProcessEngine to expose its own HTTP routes
 - `DO_NOT_BLOCK_GLOBAL_ROUTE`: Disables the global routes `http://localhost:8000/` and `http://localhost:8000/security/authority`.
   This can be useful, if you are embedding the ProcessEngine into another web application, where you would usually want to reserve such routes for your own application